yunseo-kim/yunseo-kim.github.io/_posts/en/2021-08-31-Creating-and-Managing-a-GitHub-Pages-Blog.md

 ---
-title: "Creating and Managing a GitHub Pages Blog"
+title: Creating and Managing a GitHub Pages Blog
-description: >-
-  Learn about the characteristics and differences between static and dynamic web pages, explore static site generators, and host a Jekyll blog on GitHub Pages.
+description: Learn about the characteristics and differences between static and dynamic web pages, explore static site generators, and host a Jekyll blog on GitHub Pages.
 categories: [AI & Data, Blogging]
 tags: [Jekyll, Markdown]
 image: /assets/img/technology.jpg
 ---
 I started hosting a blog on GitHub Pages using Jekyll in early 2021.
 However, since I didn't properly document the installation process at the time of setting up the blog, I encountered some difficulties with maintenance later on.
 So I decided to briefly outline the installation process and maintenance methods.

 (+ Content updated December 2024)